Advanced search

 Do not use Ibuprofen Gel if you:

-• have an allergy to ibuprofen or any of the ingredients in Ibuprofen Gel (see end of Section 2 and Section 6)
+• have an allergy to ibuprofen or any of the other ingredients in Ibuprofen Gel (see end of Section 2 and Section 6)

 • have an allergy to aspirin or other pain-relieving medicines known as non-steroidal anti-inflammatory drugs (NSAIDs) including those you take orally by mouth